 Top Issues: Refrigerants

-SOLUTION: ACCA is developing comprehensive training and safety protocols as we move into flammable refrigerant use.
+SOLUTION: ACCA has developed comprehensive training and safety protocols as we move into flammable refrigerant use.
 ACCA has been a longtime champion of contractor and consumer safety, and the case of flammable refrigerants is no exception.

 SOLUTION: ACCA supports increased funding for EPA’s enforcement programs, allowing EPA to conduct robust and equitable enforcement on those who illegally vent refrigerants.

 SOLUTION: ACCA opposes the open-sale of refrigerants to unqualified/non-certified individuals.

 SOLUTION: ACCA opposes the online sale of refrigerants.

 SOLUTION: ACCA opposes the sale of pre-charged mini-split systems.